 - Depression treatment center

 - Trauma treatment

 Located in Asheville, North Carolina, our center recognizes the need for treatment options for young people struggling with mental health disorders.
 We accept clients from North Carolina, Georgia, and anywhere along the east coast.
 We also treat clients from as far away as California, who require the specialized care we offer.

-Whether it’s depression, anxiety, substance abuse, or a combination of issues, the dedicated team at Red Oak Recovery® can help you.
-If you are suffering from depression and anxiety, reach out to us today at 866-457-7590.
+Whether it’s depression, anxiety, substance use, or a combination of issues, the dedicated team at Red Oak Recovery can help you.
+If you are suffering from depression and anxiety, reach out to us today at 828.382.9699.